NI

 Region: National

-A rich and moist sponge cake soaked in three types of milk: evaporated milk, condensed milk, and heavy cream.
+Rich and moist sponge cake soaked in three types of milk: evaporated milk, condensed milk, and heavy cream.
 Often topped with whipped cream and fresh fruits.
+Celebration dessert.

 vegetarianContains: dairyContains: eggsContains: gluten